raspi/scrapy-intel-ark/README.md

 ## CPU specs spider

+Downloads all CPU specifications as JSON files.

     scrapy crawl cpuspecs

-Everything is downloaded to `items/cpuspecs` directory in JSON format.
-Each CPU is in it's own socket directory.
+Everything is downloaded to `items/cpuspecs` directory.
+Each CPU is in it's own socket subdirectory.

 ### Notes
 * 30 day cache is used in `settings.py`